sjfricke/Tango-C-NDK-Tutorial/tutorials/Chapter_04_01.md

 Good way to follow the graphic lesson is talking about the coordinate systems
 --------

 So there is a good chance you are smarter than me and this doesn't relate to you, but the coordinate system explain in the [Google Tango Guide](https://developers.google.com/tango/overview/coordinate-systems) didn't inherently make sense to me on first read.
-I am gonna try to clear up confusion to anyone who also was confused
+We are gonna try to clear up confusion to anyone who also was confused

 ## Right hand vs Left hand rule
 * This is a very basic principle in matrix algebra, but needs to understood quick before moving on.
 The idea is if I have a coordinate system such that